Our Therapists

 Psychologist, NY & CT

-Dr. Wong is a school and clinical psychologist specializing in the integration of education, neuropsychology, and the emotional health of children, adolescents, and young adults.
+Dr. Wong is a school and clinical psychologist specializing in the integration of neuropsychology and the emotional health of children, adolescents, emerging adults, parents, and couples.
 After receiving her undergraduate degree from Boston University with National Honors in Psychology, she was a teacher for children with special needs in Boston, MA.
 Interested in combining her experience in schools with more clinical work, she attended Pace University and received her Masters in School Psychology as well as her Doctorate in School-Clinical Psychology.
 Dr. Wong also currently serves as an Adjunct Clinical Supervisor for therapists in training at Pace University.

-Outside of the therapy room, Dr. Wong practices yoga and mindfulness, and stays active through snowboarding, rock climbing, and hiking with her husband and children.
+Outside of the therapy room, Dr. Wong practices yoga and mindfulness, and stays active through skiing, tennis, rock climbing, and hiking with her husband and children.
 She also enjoys learning about different cultures and perspectives through travel and her experiences living abroad.

 Learn more about Dr. Wong here: Psychology Today | Linkedin